SpaceX launches rocket from NASA's historic moon pad

 The crowds at Kennedy Space Center watched eagerly as the unmanned Falcon 9 rocket took flight with a cargo ship bound for the International Space Station.
 They got barely 10 seconds of viewing before clouds swallowed up the Falcon as it thundered skyward.

-As an extra special treat, SpaceX landed its leftover booster back at Cape Canaveral several minutes after liftoff, a feat accomplished only twice before.
-Most of the company’s booster landings – rocket recycling at its finest – have used ocean platforms.
-As they did during the shuttle era, sonic booms heralded the booster’s return.
+As an extra special treat, SpaceX landed its leftover booster back at Cape Canaveral eight minutes after liftoff, a feat accomplished only twice before.
+Most of SpaceX’s eight successful booster landings – rocket recycling at its finest – have used ocean platforms.
+As they did during the shuttle era, sonic booms heralded Sunday’s return.

-Flight controllers at SpaceX headquarters in Southern California cheered as the 15-story booster landed upright at its designated parking spot at Cape Canaveral Air Force Station.
+SpaceX employees at company flight headquarters in Southern California cheered as the 15-story booster landed upright at its designated parking spot at Cape Canaveral Air Force Station.

 SpaceX chief Elon Musk celebrated the successful touchdown via Twitter.